 On the right side of the review overview, you will see the Review button and a dropdown menu.
 The dropdown menu allows you to choose how you would like to review the submissions of the participants.

-Review per student
+Review per participant

-To view a submission of a participant as a whole, you can choose to review per student by clicking the Review button.
+To view a submission of a participant as a whole, you can choose to review per participant by clicking the Review button.
 Keep in mind, If all submissions have been reviewed, the Review button will be greyed out.

 If you click on the dropdown menu right next to the Review button, you may see the following options: